 Always replace; don’t add

 Some people have a rule that if one thing new comes into the house, then one thing old goes out.
-It’s a tough thing to put into practice, but makes a lot of sense.
-If something breaks, doesn’t work right or no longer has special significance, then replace it.
-But don’t make the mistake of keeping the old when you don’t need it.
+It’s a tough thing to put into practice but makes a lot of sense.
+If something breaks, doesn’t work right, or no longer has special significance, then replace it.
+But don’t make the mistake of keeping the old one when you don’t need it.

 Touch mail once

-When mail comes in to the house, sort it immediately.
+When mail comes into the house, sort it out immediately.
 Most of the mail is probably junk and should be recycled or trashed.
 But things that are important should go to their home as soon as possible.
 Coupons that come in the mail go straight to my coupon basket.
 Bills go in my ‘to be paid’ cabinet spot and junk mail is discarded.
-If I leave it on the counter, I end up with a huge mound of papers and inevitably something gets lost or overlooked.
+If I leave it on the counter, I end up with a huge mound of papers, and inevitably something gets lost or overlooked.